Aveglia/vAMPirus/docs/HelpDocumentation.md

 ### Bootstrapping

 IQ-TREE is capable of performing parametric or non-parametric bootstrapping.
 You can specify which one using "--parametric" or "--nonparametric" and to set how many bootstraps to perform, you would use "--boots #ofbootstraps" or edit lime 114 in the vampirus.config file.
+New in vAMPirus 2.1.0 you can have IQTREE use Transfer Bootstrap Expectation (TBE) which was developed for trees with a large number of sequences.

 Here is an example for creating a tree using the model determined by ModelTest-NG, non-parametric bootstrapping and 500 bootstraps: